January 21, 1991 – Closed Captioning

 Founder Joe L Floyd passes away at age 80.

-It’s your window to KELOLAND, our SkyCams.
-The first SkyCam was lifted into position on our studio tower on this date in 1992.
+It’s your window to KELOLAND, our LiveCams.
+The first LiveCam was lifted into position on our studio tower on this date in 1992.
 And that was just the beginning.
-KELOLAND TV now has 25 SkyCams located all across KELOLAND.
+KELOLAND TV now has 25 LiveCams located all across KELOLAND.

 May 31, 1996 – Young Broadcasting buys KELOLAND TV

 KELOLAND TV began a new era as a part of Young Broadcasting.
 The sale marked the first time the station had changed hands since its inception.

 December 28, 1996 – Captain 11 Signs Off

 After 41 years, Captain 11 returned to the outer galaxies.
 He began the show as he did every show with a question “How’s my crew today?”
 This historical program featured the Captain’s final crew members including his family, friends and a host of current and former KELO employees.
 The Captain, Dave Dedrick, retired from KELOLAND TV that same year.
 Dave Dedrick passed away January 22, 2010.
 He will always be a part of KELOLAND.

 KELOLAND TV broke new ground once again by introducing the first and only live Doppler radar in KELOLAND.
 Live Doppler 2000 brought live weather radar pictures right to your home.
 The Live Doppler 2000 radar network included two radars, one in Beresford and one in Huron.
 Live Doppler 2000 gave KELOLAND TV a distinct advantage in keeping you safe from dangerous storms.
 Live Doppler 2000 became KELOLAND Live Doppler when the station added a third live Doppler radar.